 - The distance between the lines

-- The type of base (round or minimal).
-Use minimal (round=0) if you want to print the text face-down.
+- The type of base (round, minimal_straight, New: pedestal, chamfered_rectangle, rectangle).
+Thanks to rlsmith46 for the idea.
+Use "minimal_straight" if you want to print the text face-down.

 - Wether you want the text up (to put it onto a table, etc) or upside-down (e.g. to stick it on a wall)

 If you could take a picture of an actual print, please publish it via the "post a make" button. - I am curious to see your uses in the wild.

 If you like it, also check out my configurable text based creations, multi-line label, floor stand, gadget display stand, bunting banner, Fancy Nameplate, customizable text box III, Nameplate, pyramid text, name plate, Customizable text box with lid and round text.
 Have also a look at my configurable pack of dogs and rabbits.
 Or see the customizable filament swatches to have an overview over your material.

 Or just have a look at all my customizable creations.

 By the way, the quote "Whatever it is, I'm against it." is from a song by Groucho Marx in the movie 'Horse Feathers'.